CSCfi/csc-user-guide/docs/apps/matlab.md

 ```

-### Configuring and submitting jobs
+### Submitting jobs
-Prior to submitting the batch job, we have to specify the resource reservation using `parcluster` in MATLAB.
+Prior to submitting the batch job, we have to specify the resource reservation using `parcluster`.
 An empty string `''` means that we have not set a value for the attribute.
 For example, a simple CPU reservation looks as follows: